Drug And Alcohol Addiction In Sarasota, Florida

-Sarasota is the county seat of Sarasota County, which is located on the mid-southwestern shore of the state of Florida.
-Many people in Sarasota are struggling with addiction to heroin and opioids.
-In 2016, 70 city residents died from overdosing on oxycodone, and 52 died from overdosing on fentanyl.
-Other prescription opioids, such as hydrocodone and morphine, also claimed lives throughout the year of 2016.
-The Sarasota Police Department has warned residents that drug traffickers have started to sell fentanyl, a deadly synthetic opioid that is 50 times stronger than morphine, disguised as other drugs in order to increase their profits.
+Many people in Sarasota are struggling with addiction to Heroin and other Opioids.
+Just in the first 6 months of 2020, 29 Opioid-caused fatalities were recorded, more than doubling the 13 cases from all of 2019.
+In previous years, Oxycodone, Fentanyl, and other prescription Opioids such as Hydrocodone, and Morphine have claimed the lives of many.
+The Sarasota Police Department has warned residents that drug traffickers have started to sell Fentanyl, a deadly synthetic Opioid that is 50 times stronger than Morphine, disguised as other drugs in order to increase their profits.

-Sarasota is also seeing an increase in the use of heroin, a highly dangerous and addictive drug.
-Many people who become addicted to heroin first started abusing prescription opioids.
-In 2016, heroin caused 32 deaths in Sarasota.
-One Sarasota resident who counsels people trying to overcome addiction to heroin has called the drug an “equal opportunity offender,” since it is so pervasive and affects so many different communities in the city.
+Sarasota is also seeing an increase in the use of Heroin, a highly dangerous and addictive drug.
+Many people who become addicted to heroin first started abusing prescription Opioids before eventually seeking out Heroin.
+In 2016, Heroin caused 32 deaths in Sarasota.
+One Sarasota resident who counsels people trying to overcome addiction to Heroin has called the drug an “equal opportunity offender,” since it is so pervasive and affects so many different communities in the city.

 Sarasota And Benzodiazepine Abuse